tunacinsoy/dsa-practices/Network/Kubernetes.md

 ```
 ---

-> [!NOTE] How different resources find each other?
-(Deployments, Services, Ingresses)
 > Ingresses, services, deployments literally find each other using labels and selectors.
 Following diagram shows their connections.
 Deployment configuration create replicaSet that creates 3 pods which have nginx:1.7.9 as their image.
 In order to expose these pods, service configuration finds these pods using their label.
 Following diagram has wrong definition of targetPort value (within service manifest file), since nginx container exposes port 80, thus targetPort value should be 80 as well (targetPort is the port that container exposes, and thus pod exposes).
 Port value is the port that is exposed by service, and that is linked to targetPort.
 Ingress finds backend service using its name, described in metadata field.
 (It should be my-service )
 > ![](attachment/14b6451dd8c15369fc6bed785f154c56.png)
 >